LAMINATING & ENCAPSULATING

 Laminating & Encapsulating – Matt or Gloss Finish?

-When considering laminating & encapsulating, there are various films available to depend on the finish you want to achieve.
+When considering laminating & encapsulating, there are various films available to perfect the finish you want to achieve.
 Each film has its own properties and making the right decision on this aspect of print finishing is key to your project.

 Matt lamination gives a soft, natural look and enhances the readability of the print whilst softening the contrast of darker colours, making them less imposing.
 The texture is velvety and the surface non reflective.
 Matt finish is more susceptible than gloss film to scratching or scuffing if handled regularly.

 Gloss lamination gives a highly polished, shiny appearance, enhancing the colour of text and imagery on the printed page.
-The surface is reflective, therefore not suitable when the finished project may be placed under direct lighting.
+However the surface is reflective, so not suitable when the finished project may be placed under direct lighting.
 Gloss laminating film provides a stronger, more durable document.
 By definition, the vast majority of document encapsulation utilises gloss film, for its inherent properties.

 Contact us for advice on your specific project – we can advise on the most appropriate laminating & encapsulating options for you.

 - To achieve a perfect finish and prevent the laminating film from peeling, we use the industry standard Vivid Matrix pneumatic laminator shown below.

 - We use digital grade ‘OPP’ film for best results.

 - The laminator applies regulated high pressure between the rollers to permanently seal your printed work.
 Even with heavy coverage and full bleeds (where we trim to within the printed edge)